-MUSC 182 Theory of Music II 3 cr.
+MUSC 182 Theory of Music II

-A continuation of MUSC 181 with instruction in musical analysis, techniques of composition and student projects of a creative nature.
+This course is a continuation of MUSC 181 with instruction in musical analysis, techniques of composition and student projects of a creative nature.
+Students will learn the functions of triads in different inversions, the function of diatonic seventh chords, and how to identify cadences, phrases, and periods.
 Prerequisite(s): MUSC 181.
+Corequisite(s): MUSC 178.